 Kagome shook her head disapprovingly at Inuyasha's stubbornness, Shippou copying her actions in her lap.
-To be fair, she never expected Inuyasha to take it well when Sango announced her upcoming trip to her old village, but she at least assumed he would slightly understand the situation and let her go.
+To be fair, she never expected Inuyasha to take it well when Sango announced her upcoming trip to her old village, but she at least assumed he would sort of understand the situation and let her go.
 After all, it was the two-year anniversary of her family's deaths, and even though it was Inuyasha, to prevent Sango from making that trip would be certain suicide.

 Speaking of which, was that a hidden knife hiding in Sango's sleeve?
-Kagome almost jumped in to say something about it, but she then decided that if Sango ended up attacking Inuyasha, he probably deserved it anyway.
+Kagome almost jumped in to say something about it, but then decided that if Sango ended up attacking Inuyasha, he probably deserved it anyway.

 "Sango will cause too much trouble, being all alone like that," Inuyasha pouted.
 "Haven't you noticed all the trouble we get into whenever we split up?"

-With Kohaku missing and probably dying somewhere, it only made sense that Sango wanted to get away.
+With Kohaku missing and probably dying alone somewhere, it only made sense that Sango wanted to get away.

 To be honest, Kagome didn't think there was anyone who had it worse than Sango right about now.
 After Naraku was defeated, everyone else's lives got a little better: Miroku's Kazaana had disappeared, Shippou was beginning to enjoy his youth, Kagome could relax and go to school (though it was now summer holiday), and Inuyasha, although Kikyou was also gone, was starting to finally leave the past in the past.
 Sango, on the other hand...her trouble wasn't over just yet.
 None of them knew what had happened to the jewel shard in Kohaku's back, but regardless, he couldn't be doing very well, and because they didn't know where he even was, they felt helpless.
 Sango felt helpless.

 But apparently, Kagome scoffed, Inuyasha didn't seem to think any of that was a good enough reason to stop their shard-hunting.
 He wasn't always so unreasonable (she almost snorted at the thought), but now with half the jewel re-scattered around Japan, he obviously felt there was no time to waste in collecting them while they could.
-The greedy bastard.
+Greedy bastard.

 "Come on, Inuyasha," Shippou continued with his nose in the air, "don't you think Kagome would know best?
 She's asked you to go home lots of times, and she knows how important it is to get away from you."